Here are some alcohol swaps that can help you maintain your keto lifestyle guilt-free!

 Light beer refers to any beer with a low-calorie count and, in some cases, low alcohol content.
 A decrease in calories usually entails a fall in alcohol content.
 Many light beers have low alcohol content, with some reaching as low as 2.3 percent ABV.

-They can have the same flavor, crispness, or creaminess as a full-bodied beer.
+Light beers are frequently misunderstood as non-alcoholic, flavorless, bodiless, bubbly, or lacking in aromatic and taste complexity.
+This is definitely untrue.
 The term "light" merely refers to the small number of calories contained in that bottle or can of beer.

-However, even the most keto-friendly beers contain enough calories, carbs, and alcohol to hinder your progress as you drink more.
-As a result, it is critical to consume alcohol in moderation.
+- However, even the most keto-friendly beers contain enough calories, carbs, and alcohol to hinder your progress as you drink more.
+So always drink in moderation.

 Pure spirits like rum, whiskey, brandy, vodka, gin, tequila, and cognac have zero carbohydrates and are suitable for a keto diet.
-Without any mixer, a regular 1.5-ounce jigger of these pure spirits carries roughly 100 calories.
+A regular 1.5-ounce jigger of these pure spirits carries no carbs and just roughly 100 calories without any mixer.

 However, when added with sweeteners or sugar-sweetened drinks like juice and soft drinks, the net carbs of these liquors skyrocket.
 Choosing low-carb or keto-friendly mixers like soda water or diet tonic is crucial if you plan to make a mixed drink with these spirits.